-BOS Indicus Cattle Co. was founded in 1959 by Cedric and Diane Zischke and is registered as Australian Brahman Breeders Association (ABBA) Membership No. 15 and carries the Prefix BOS which was adjusted in March 2019 from Balara to BOS.
+BOS Indicus Cattle Co. was founded in 1959 by Cedric Zischke and is registered as Australian Brahman Breeders Association (ABBA) Membership No. 15 and carries the Prefix BOS which was adjusted in March 2019 from Balara to BOS to correctly reflect our history.
 The Cherokee stud was founded in 1953 by the late Lionel DeLandelles and recorded as stud No. 3.
 Jesse Zischke, the Stud Manager and Co-owner oversees the breeding and sales program for both operations.

 Introducing Brahmans into the Brisbane Valley in the late 1950’s and early 1960’s was almost unheard of.
 At that time the Brisbane Valley was regarded as exclusively Hereford breeding country.
 People came from miles to view the Brahmans as they made their way by train to the Brisbane Valley.